Welcome to the Westbank Community Garden! We are a small but growing community garden affiliated with the Westbank Community Library in Austin, Texas.

 We are thankful to these young folks for choosing the garden as their service project!

 There is no longer an annual fee to maintain a plot, but there is a $100 deposit required.
 To be added to our wait list, to subscribe to our monthly garden newsletter, to request a tour of the garden, or if you have any other questions, please send an email to the Community Garden Coordinator Alex Meyers at email@example.com.
+A copy of our garden agreement can be found here.

 Stay up-to-date with the latest news, gardening tips, and recipes with our monthly newsletter.